dbmum/Python_Data_Structures/stack.md

 size(value) | O(1)
 empty() | O(1)
 ## Example
-In this example I will show how in O(n performance you can reverse all of the data in a stack).
+In this example I will show how in O(n) performance you can reverse all of the data in a stack.
 I will be doing this with the [IMDB top 10 movies list](https://www.imdb.com/chart/top/).
 We are starting with the stack in order of 10th best to first.
 ```python
 ten_to_one = [
     'The Good, the Bad and the Ugly',